4l3x4ndre/random_journey/README.md

 The map is moving only when the player is to close of the edge of the canvas.
 This allow to keep the player visible.

+Each tile of the map got a pagging value.
+This prevent moving objects to touch a edge of the map, which looks weird.

 ## Player

 By pressing ZQSD, the player move around the map.
 He can't go outside the map.

+## Enemies

+Enemies are randomly instantiate.
+Each tile got a spawing percentage (for the moment they all have the same).
+According to this percentage, the enemy will spawn on a random position inside of his tile.

 ## General